Irrationality of degenerations of Fano varieties: Preliminaries

 \subsection{Relative degree}

-Let $f\colon X\to Z$ be a \emph{surjective} projective morphism of quasi-projective varieties and let $A$ be a Cartier divisor on $X$.
-For a Weil divisor $D$ on $X$ we define the \emph{relative degree} of $D$ with respect to $A$ as $\deg_{A/Z}D\coloneqq(D|_F)\cdot (A|_F)^{n-1}$ where $F$ is a general fibre of $f$ and $n=\dim F$.
-It is clear that this is a generic property, so the vertical$/Z$ components of $D$ do not contribute to the relative degree.
-Note that $F$ may not be irreducible.
+Let $f\colon X\to Z$ be a \emph{surjective} projective morphism of quasi-projective varieties, and let $A$ be a $\Q$-Cartier divisor on $X$.
+For a Weil divisor $D$ on $X$, we define the \emph{relative degree} of $D$ over $Z$ with respect to $A$ as $\deg_{A/Z}D\coloneqq(D|_F)\cdot (A|_F)^{n-1}$, where $F$ is a general fibre of $f$ and $n=\dim F$.
+It is clear that this is a generic property, so the vertical$/Z$ irreducible components of $D$ do not contribute to the relative degree.
+Note that $F$ may not be irreducible: by a general fibre, we mean the fibre over a general closed point of $Z$.
+In practice, we take $A$ to be ample over $Z$; see \cite[\S 2.2]{birkar2025toroidaltoricmodelsfibrations}.